 Unless you’re flying into Key West, there’s a good chance that the first thing on your list of things to do will be to take a Florida Keys road trip.
 I flew into Fort Lauderdale, met up with my bestie, Tamara, and we headed down the Keys.

 It’s important to know that Google Maps will tell you that it should take just over three hours to reach Key West from Miami…but that’s not reality.
-Things are slow going and you’re going to want to stop and see sights along the way.
+Things are slow going and you’re going to want to stop and see sights along the way, including some great towns in the Florida Keys.

 This is probably one of the most notable activities everyone must do in Key West.
 You have to go to Mallory Square at night about an hour or two before sunset and walk around the sunset celebration.